jirkapok/GasPlanner/doc/roadmap.md

   * Fix last stop depth values
   * Add test, that with imperial units gas switches will be for oxygen at 10 and Ean50 at 70 feet
   * Add examples to the documentation in Imperial units (Depths, calculators, standard gases)
+  * Round the values in data model, after unit switched
   * Liter: <https://en.wikipedia.org/wiki/Cubic_foot>
     * Fix RMV/SAC calculator based on Nominal volume
     * [Nominal volume](https://en.wikipedia.org/wiki/Diving_cylinder#Nominal_volume_of_gas_stored)